udiudi/info.fitlytics.app/README.md

 # Welcome

 ## What's New

+### Jun 4th, 2021
+- The layout of workout submission has been modified and improved.
+To speed up the workout entry process, we added bulk actions for duplicate and delete, so you can mark multiple sets and rests and duplicate them.
+A revamp of this process is still WIP - but it'll be a great improvement.

 ### May 17th, 2021
 - Added: In frequency page you can now filter exercise by goals (in addition to routines).
 So now, by choosing a goal (either for specific exercise or category) it'll automatically select the relevant exercises for you.
 ![](/assets/images/frequency_by_goals.png)